Skip to content

 metadata:

-name: ntnx-secret
+name: ntnx-pc-secret

 namespace: openshift-cluster-csi-drivers